 The second dimension of freedom is spiritual freedom.
-Unlike outward freedom, it signifies man's authority over his own egoism, his own passions, sinful feelings, desires-over his own self.
+Unlike outward freedom, it signifies man's authority over his own egoism, his own passions, sinful feelings, desires over his own self.
 This kind of freedom is only acquired through a correct spiritual life, making the believer capable of communion with God, Who alone possesses absolute spiritual authority.
-The saints attained to great freedom, having purified themselves of the passions.
-192 Every "ordinary" person possesses relative spiritual freedom (cf. Jn 8:34).
+The saints attained to great freedom, having purified themselves of the passions.192 Every "ordinary" person possesses relative spiritual freedom (cf. Jn 8:34).
 Only those who are hardened in evil, who blaspheme the Holy Spirit (cf. Mt 31-32) and have become incapable of good, have lost this freedom.
-Christianity sees the ideal of spiritual life in God in this way, and thereby in principle denies the possibility that some sort of absolute freedom can exist in man ("on this side of good and evil").
-193 Archpriest Sergei Bulgakov wrote, "[Man's] freedom is relative....
-It stands and falls, is conquered and surpassed on the paths of created life to its
+Christianity sees

-Saint Macarius of Egypt, Spiritual Homilies (Sergiev Posad: Saint Sergius Lavra, 1904), 15 § 21:121 (Russian translation).
+190Saint Macarius of Egypt, Spiritual Homilies (Sergiev Posad: Saint Sergius Lavra, 1904), 15 § 21:121 (Russian translation).

-191 Ibid., § 23.
+1911bid., § 23.

-Blessed Augustine very successfully relates the degree of sanctity with the degree of freedom when he says, "It is a great freedom to be able to not sin, but it is a very great freedom to be incapable of sinning" (Magna est libertas posse non peccare; sed maxima libertas-non posse peccare).
+192Blessed Augustine very successfully relates the degree of sanctity with the degree of freedom when he says, "It is a great freedom to be able to not sin, but it is a very great freedom to be incapable of sinning" (Magna est libertas posse non peccare; sed maxima libertas-non posse peccare).